 The Frenchman Mine mill ruins beneath the peak of Frenchman Mountain

 The mining camp housed workers who went into the mine tunnels and operated the mill.
-However with a new ownership structure in the place, the new towns promised on claims along the Las Vegas Wash never ended up materializing – at least not until the metropolitan area’s expansion would eventually swallow it up in the later 1900’s.
-The land where the town of Hillegas was to built would instead remain empty, only eventually becoming the Winterwood Golf Course (today named Desert Rose at Sunrise Golf Course).
+However with a new ownership structure in the place, the new towns promised to be built on claims along the Las Vegas Wash would never materialize – at least not until the metropolitan area’s expansion would eventually swallow it up in the later 1900’s.
+The land where the town of Hillegas was to be built would instead remain empty, eventually becoming the Winterwood Golf Course (today named Desert Rose at Sunrise Golf Course).

-While the mill ruins still stand, along with some tailings piles, the most lasting remnant of the mine was seemingly replacing the name of the former Gass Mountain, the dominant peak along Vegas’ dramatic eastern edge.
+While the mill ruins still stand, along with some tailings piles, the most lasting remnant of the mine’s presence was seemingly replacing the name of the former Gass Mountain, the dominant peak along Vegas’ dramatic eastern edge, now known popularly as Frenchman Mountain.

-In the 1960s experts could find no evidence that any ore was ever shipped from the mine site, concluding that the entire thing was a hoax to lure speculators’ money.
+In the 1960s experts searched but could find no evidence that any ore was ever shipped from the mine site, concluding that the entire thing was a hoax to lure speculators’ money.

 In 1927, the remains of George Hillegas were exhumed from a pauper’s grave in New York and sent back to Berkeley, California, although it’s not known for certain if this was the same man.

-The site of Frenchman Mine doesn’t hold much today.
-Just some concrete remains of the mill standing beneath the mountain peak that now bears its name.
-The mine tunnel was sealed shut after a 15 year old boy went exploring there sometime in the 1940’s – his bicycle was found near the mine, however his body never was.
+The site of Frenchman Mine doesn’t hold much today, only some concrete remains of the mill standing beneath the mountain peak that now bears its name.
+The mine tunnel was sealed shut after a 15 year old boy disappeared while exploring there sometime in the 1940’s – his bicycle was found near the mine, however his body never was.

 Today, from its perch at the valley’s edge, the sunset lights of Las Vegas cast more shine than it turns out ever passed through the Frenchman Mine.